Canadian Merchandise Trade (July 2024)

 - Data Commentary

-- In volume terms, merchandise exports and imports fell by 1.5% and 2.0% m/m, respectively.
+- In volume terms, merchandise exports rose by 1.4% m/m and imports were relatively flat.

-- Canada's merchandise trade surplus with the United States widened for a fourth straight month, up to $11.3 billion in July from $9.0 billion the month prior.
+- Canada's merchandise trade surplus with the United States widened to $8.3 billion in August from $7.8 billion the month prior.

 Key Implications